Flash storage and copy data management helped women's health website Lifescript adopt a DevOps strategy that is...

 Lifescript started using flash in Hewlett-Packard 3PAR StoreServ hybrid arrays in 2012.
 The hybrid 3PAR arrays improved IOPS performance, but latency remained an issue.
 Hogan looked at Pure Storage's FlashArray in the early days of the all-flash startup and became one of its first 100 customers in 2013.

-He cited Pure's built-in data deduplication as a major selling point, especially after he tested it and it ran without a performance hit.
+He cited built-in data deduplication as a major selling point for the Pure Storage flash array platforms, especially after he tested it and it ran without a performance hit.
 He said the data reduction made Pure more cost-effective for Lifescript.

 "It was hard to part with 3PAR because we had a long-term relationship with them," he said.
 "But it became a no-brainer once we determined there was no performance hit introducing [Pure's] dedupe and compression.
 We were always constrained by latency, and HP was still struggling to get its data reduction in place."